silgreen/sample-code-for-university/README.md

 <li>I want to improve my Version Control skills</li>
 </ol>

+Usefull links:
+Standard ML of New Jersey: http://www.smlnj.org/ here you can download the compiler

 During this course i have encountered the functional Language ML and the logic one Prolog.
 I will add soon snippets of code written in this two languages.